 These are the tips I've learned on how to create a report that is expected to be exported to Excel.
+Most of my reports now days, have a user selection of 'PDF or Excel'.
+So the reports are built for both PDF format and for Excel format.

 Reports need to be designed differently depending on how the user is going to view/use them.
 I find PDF is easier than Excel.
 Excel has taken some trial and error to get satisfactory results.